 Property Name Description Data Type Required Default auth_url Specify the authentication url for OpenStack (should be the Keystone endpoint ie: http://your-openstack: 5000/v2.0). string yes tenant_id Specify the OpenStack tenant id to use. string Either this or tenant_name should be pro- vided. tenant_name Specify the OpenStack tenant name to use. string Either this or tenant_id should be pro- vided. user_domain_name Specify the domain name where the user is located (Identity v3 only). string yes (if use Iden- tity v3) project_id Specify the ID of the project to lo- gin with (Identity v3 only). string Either this or project_name should be pro- vided. project_name Specify the name of the project to login with (Identity v3 only). string Either this or project_id should be pro- vided. user_name Specify the OpenStack user name to use. string yes password Specify the OpenStack password to use. string yes region Specify the OpenStack region to use string no RegionOne private_network_name Specify the name of private net- work to use as primary admin- stration network between Yorc and Compute instances.
-It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allowe sioning of a Compute over the as- sociated floating IP if it exists.
-This is useful when Yorc is not deployed on the same private network than the provisioned Compute. boolean 1 no false default_security_groups Default security groups to be used when creating a Compute instance.
-It should be a comma-separated list of security group names list of strings no insecure Trust self-signed SSL certificates boolean no false cacert_file Specify a custom CA certificate when communicating over SSL.
+It should be a private network accessible by this instance of Yorc. string Required to use the PRIVATE keyword for TOSCA admin networks provisioning_over_fip_allow default_security_groups ed This allows to perform the provisioning of a Compute over the associated floating IP if it exists.
+This is useful when Yorc is not deployed on the same private network than the provisioned Compute.
+Default security groups to be used boolear list of no false 1_5 1 when creating a Compute instance.
+It should be a comma-separated list of security group names strings insecure Trust self-signed SSL certificates boolear no false cacert_file Specify a custom CA certificate when communicating over SSL.
 You can specify either a path to the file or the contents of the certificate string no cert Specify client certificate file for SSL client authentication.
-You can specify either a path to the file or the contents of the certificate string no 4 5 Builtin locations types configur ation Specify client private key file for SSL client authentication.
+You can specify either a path to the file or the contents of the certificate string no 45 Builtin locations types configu ration Specify client private key file for SSL client authentication.
 You can specify either a path to the file or the contents of the key string no -29